iway1/react-native-keyboard-avoider/README.md

 ![alt text](promo-image.png)

 # Keyboard Avoiding (finally) made easy.
-A modern, developer friendly React Native keyboard avoiding solution that actually works all of the time and provides consistency across platforms.
+A modern, developer friendly React Native keyboard avoiding solution that actually works how it is supposed too all of the time and provides consistency across platforms.
 Provides a high quality user experience out of the box.

 [API Reference](#api)